Back

 Growing amidst a L. williamsii population in Jim Hogg County, Texas.

-Take a look at Hamatocactus setispinus growing in southwestern Hidalgo County, Texas.
+Take a look at Hamatocactus setispinus in southwestern Hidalgo County, Texas.

 The following two images were taken from our archival photos.